-Editor's note: The following is the third installment of a series of articles following activist Elisabeth Sabaditsch-Wolff's battle against her own government, as they proceed to prosecute her for disseminating the truth about Islam.
-Click the following to read Part I and Part II.
+Editor's note: The following is the first installment of a series of articles following activist Elisabeth Sabaditsch-Wolff's battle against her own government, as they proceed to prosecute her for disseminating the truth about Islam.

 On February 15, 2011, the Austrian Counterjihad activist Elisabeth Sabaditsch-Wolff was convicted of "hate speech" in a Vienna courtroom for what she said in a private seminar about Muhammad and Islam.

 The original charge was "incitement to hatred".
 On the second day of her trial, the judge at her own discretion added a second charge, "denigration of religious beliefs of a legally recognized religion."
 Elisabeth was acquitted of the first charge, but convicted of the second.
 She was sentenced to pay a fine of €480.
 Her case is currently being appealed to Austria's highest court.
 If the verdict is upheld, and she refuses to pay the fine, she will spend two months in jail.

 How could this happen in a modern European democratic state which recognizes the Universal Declaration of Human Rights and enshrines the right to free speech in its Constitution?